lukasoppermann/veare-pre-next/storage/app/articles/150917-easy-development-using-homestead.md

 open ~/.bash_profile
 ```

 In your `.bash_profile` add (or edit) the `export PATH` line.
-The `PATH` variable is basically a line of paths, seperated by colons `:` which at least to me is pretty confusing, but thats the way it works.
+The `PATH` variable is basically a line of paths, separated by colons `:` which at least to me is pretty confusing, but thats the way it works.
 The importance is from left to right, so now we first look inside `/usr/local/bin` before we look anywhere else.

 ```bash
 export PATH="/usr/local/bin:$PATH"